gorfo66/flashbird-rides/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

-## Deploy
-A docker image has been created to ease the deployment and a node task allow to compile the docker image and run it to the port 4400.

 ## Licencing
 This is a completely open source project, written just for fun.